 - Translation Services at the Magic Kingdom

-In addition, you might find our Walt Disney World Useful Information Guide has the answer if it isn’t here.
+In addition, you might find our Walt Disney World Useful Information Guide, which has been updated for 2021, has the answer if it isn’t here.

 Top Tips, Mistakes & Must-Do Attractions at The Magic Kingdom

 Many of these guides currently carry out-of-date information.
 Please read the 2021 section for the latest planning tips.

 Anybody who has ever visited The Magic Kingdom will have a list of Tips & Tricks for a future visit.
 Here is a selection of ours which we have learned on previous visits.

 - Our Magic Kingdom Mistakes to avoid when on vacation